WELCOME TO OUR WEBSITE.

 We Tread Lightly!

 Leave No Trace!

 Officers are elected in December for a one year term, but can be re-elected if they so desire.
-The
+Yearly, the president appoints

-prior to the drawing letting their decision be known at a club meeting.
-As soon as possible after a run the trailboss submits
+drawing letting their decision be known at a club meeting.
+As soon as possible after a run the trailboss submits a trip report

 "Preserving Our Natural Resources FOR